rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 - Manual typing ov subjects and streams
 - no central plae for ui trigger

-Imagine we could have a configurable functions that retuens all ui logic typed under one object.
+Imagine we could have configurable functions that return all UI logic typed under one object.

 ```typescript
 import { RxActionsFactory } from './actions.factory';